 One of the benefits of Florence is that there is very little traffic.
 The average commute to work is 18.41 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The percentage of people in Florence who are college-educated is somewhat higher than the average US community of 21.84%: 27.06% of adults in Florence have at least a bachelor's degree.
+The overall education level of Florence is somewhat higher than in the average US city of 21.84%: 27.06% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Florence in 2010 was $22,582, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $90,328 for a family of four.
 However, Florence contains both very wealthy and poor people as well.